Golden Parachute (CSI: Miami): Summary

 The plane was bringing a group of company executives to Washington, D.C. to meet the SEC.
 Horatio interrogates the plane's technician and finds out the door did not come off by itself; someone opened it.
 Megan and Horatio question the survivor.
 He suggests the dead woman committed suicide.
 As Eric and Speedle argue about Megan; Eric says Megan walked right back in after being gone so long, but Speedle tells him her husband died.
 Horatio and Megan recreate a scene in the plane.
 They determine that the dead woman had been thrown out of the plane.
-Eric and Speedle find out the angler had stolen the plane's black box and quickly snab it from the angler's alligator pond.
+Eric and Speedle find out the angler had stolen the plane's black box and quickly nab it from the angler's alligator pond.
 On the black box, they hear the crash, but no gunshot.
 They also hear the dead woman screaming for help.

 Speedle looks into the victim's life, Calleigh looks for the bullet, and Eric tries to find out how the plane crashed.
 Speedle concludes that the victim did not commit suicide, Calleigh discovers a rivet, not a bullet, had hit the pilot, and Eric finds a very expensive woman's shoe in the plane's engine.
 They recreate the scene again but cannot prove the survivor killed the woman.
 Horatio remembers the marks on the woman's hand and links them to a fire extinguisher the survivor used to break the woman's grip on the door.
 The survivor killed the woman because she was a whistleblower to the fraud the company committed.
 They find the survivor at his house after he hangs himself.
 Horatio gives the victim's mother a damaging letter her daughter wrote about the survivor and the others from the crash.